DynamicODataToSQL/DynamicODataToSQL/.github/CONTRIBUTING.md

 # Coding Guidelines

-- Projects use StyleCop and .editorconfig to produce style warnings.
-Please fix all warnings in any code you submit.
+- Please fix all warnings in any code you submit.
 - Write unit tests for any code written.